Key information about applying to one of our undergraduate programmes.

-We accept a wide range of qualifications and we look for high grades in Chemistry and Biology as well as a minimum GCSE/National 5 or equivalent level in Physics.
+We accept a wide range of qualifications and we look for high grades in Chemistry and Biology.

 We believe everyone deserves an equal opportunity to study at Edinburgh, but we know that not everyone gets the same chance to show their academic potential at school or college.
 If you have experienced certain barriers that might make it more challenging for you to achieve our standard entry requirements, we want to take this into consideration and you may be eligible to apply based on our minimum entry requirements.